Viola (plant): Ecology

 Viola species are used as food plants by the larvae of some Lepidoptera species, including the giant leopard moth, large yellow underwing, lesser broad-bordered yellow underwing, high brown fritillary, small pearl-bordered fritillary, pearl-bordered fritillary, regal fritillary, cardinal, and Setaceous Hebrew character.
-The larvae of many fritilary butterfly species use violets as an obligate host plant, although these butterflies do not always ovaposit directly onto violets.
+The larvae of many fritillary butterfly species use violets as an obligate host plant, although these butterflies do not always oviposit directly onto violets.
 While the ecology of this genera is extremely diverse, violets are mainly pollinated by members within the orders Diptera and Hymenoptera.
 Showy flowers are produced in early spring, and clonal cleistogamous flowers are produced from late spring until the end of the growing season under favorable conditions.
 Cleistogamy allows plants to produce offspring year round and have more chances for establishment.
 This system is especially important in violets, as these plants are often weak competitors for pollination due to their small size.

 Many violet species exhibit two modes of seed dispersal.
 Once seed capsules have matured, seeds are dispelled around the plant through explosive dehiscence.
 Viola pedata seeds have been reported being dispersed distances of up to 5 meters away from the parent plant.
 Often, seeds are then further dispersed by ants through a process called myrmecochory.
 Violets whose seeds are dispersed this way have specialized structures on the exterior of the seeds called elaiosomes.
 This interaction allows violet seed to germinate and establish in a protected, stable environment.

 Many violet seeds exhibit physiological dormancy and require some period of cold stratification to induce germination under ex situ conditions.
 Rates of germination are often quite poor, especially when seeds are stored for extended periods of time.
 In North American habitat restoration, native violets are in high demand due to their relationship with the aforementioned fritillary butterflies.

 Violet species occupy a diverse array of habitats, from bogs (Viola lanceolata) to dry hill prairies (V. pedata) to woodland understories (V. labradorica).
 While many of these species are indicators of high quality habitat, some violets are capable of thriving in a human altered landscape.
 Two species of zinc violet (V. calaminaria and V. guestphalica) are capable of living in soils severely contaminated with heavy metals.
 Many violets form relationships with arbuscular mycorrhizal fungi, and in the case of the zinc violets, this allows them to tolerate such highly contaminated soils.

 Flowering is often profuse, and may last for much of the spring and summer.
-Viola are most often spring-blooming with chasmogamous flowers that have well developed petals pollinated by insects.
+Viola are most often spring-blooming with chasmogamous flowers that have well-developed petals pollinated by insects.
 Many species also produce self-pollinated cleistogamous flowers in summer and autumn that do not open and lack petals.
 In some species the showy chasmogamous flowers are infertile (e.g.,Viola sororia).